0xPolygonID/docs/docs/issuer/credential-marketplace.md

 <img src= {useBaseUrl("img/credential-marketplace/register-form.png")} align="center" length="100" width="700" />
 </div>

-It is important to note that this is an application process, which means that the Polygon ID team reviews all applications and replies to them within 2-3 business days.
+It is important to note that this is an application process, which means that the optimism ID team reviews all applications and replies to them within 2-3 business days.

 ### Managing Credentials